 The number one pro of a low down payment is that you are able to purchase a property faster.
 This is especially useful when you do not own any properties at all and are purchasing your first residence.

 The existence of low down payment mortgages is there to help out first time home buyers and it’s one of the many ways that first time buyers are able make their first home purchase.

 Low downpayment mortgage options let people get into a property faster because they don’t have to wait the extra months or years in order to save up a full 20% down payment.

-Pro: Increased Availability of Assets
+Pro: Increased Availability of Money

-One of the main differences between low deposit mortgages and a traditional mortgage can seem useful to some home buyers: you have more money in your bank account.
+One of the main differences between low deposit mortgages and a traditional mortgages can seem useful to home buyers: you have more money left in your bank account.

 If the deposit on a traditional mortgage may empty out your bank account entirely, then a low deposit mortgage may be a better option for you.
 Having more money in the bank after your home purchase